www.xlr8yourmac.com

 I have considered talking to apple about it but am loathe to give up my machine for any period of time since its my main work machine.
 Anyway, I have read reports online about people getting replacement cards that did not fix the issue.

 For the record I bought my machine August '07.
 The display is running at 1680x1050 (native rez) through the DVI port.
 I haven't tried switching to the other DVI port or using the VGA cable, mostly because I can't be bothered to try since the problem is so minor and sporadic.
 I also used the DVI connection with my Quicksilver, for the record.
 (Did the QS show the same issue?
-If so it's not related to the X1900 graphics card specifically-Mike Restarting the computer sometimes solves the problem but cycling the monitor on and off doesn't ever solve the problem.
+If so it's not related to the X1900 graphics card specifically.
+Restarting the computer sometimes solves the problem but cycling the monitor on and off doesn't ever solve the problem.

 Not sure if you're ever heard of this problem, but I figured I would explain it some in case this crops up with other readers.
 Great site and thanks for maintaining such a great resource.